-The property is set within an extensive garden with a stream flowing through it and includes four acres of a large adjoining block of ancient woodland.
-This is composed mainly of ash with some mature oak and beech with an understorey of hazel.
+The property is set within an extensive garden with a stream flowing through it and additionally there are four acres of a large adjoining block of ancient woodland.
+This is composed mainly of ash, with mature hornbeam, oak and beech with an understorey of hazel.
 More about this woodland as this rolling blog continues…

 A view of the woods during mid-March.